-The Pastoral Care program at Grace Church seeks for all of us to “love one another as I have loved you.”
-We believe that our time, talents and treasures can be used to reach out to parishioners and friends with needs and ease their concerns with our support and caring.
-To volunteer or request assistance from any of these ministries, contact the Pastoral Care Committee (firstname.lastname@example.org).
+The Pastoral Care program at Grace Church seeks for all of us to “love one another as I have loved you” (John 13:34).
+We believe that our time, talents, and treasures can be used to reach out to parishioners and friends with needs and ease their concerns with our support and caring.
+To volunteer or request assistance from any of these ministries, contact the Pastoral Care Committee (email@example.com).

 If you or someone you know is in need of prayer, please use our prayer request form to add that name to our prayer list.

 Flowers arranged by the Altar Guild from our altar flowers are taken each week to those who are hospitalized or homebound.
-Volunteers make the deliveries on Monday mornings.
+Volunteers make the deliveries on Monday or Tuesdays.

 If you would like to reach out to fellow parishioners without leaving the comfort of your home, the Pastoral Care Program invites you to write one card a week to someone on our prayer list.
 We supply a packet of note cards, postage and the recipient’s name, chosen by the clergy.